Instructions for authors

 5. Any paper written without using the paper template will not be published in the conference proceedings.
 All full papers will be peer reviewed and selected papers will be included on the Proceedings and considered for the Conference Best Paper Awards.

-7. Graduate students are encouraged to submit their papers to Track 10: Graduate Student Papers.
+7. Graduate students are encouraged to submit their papers/abstracts to Track 10: Graduate Student Papers.
 This track will provide graduate students with the opportunity to network with many of today’s leading scholars.

 8. Authors are also invited to submit abstracts of their research-in-progress for exclusive presentation.
 The abstracts prepared in Microsoft Word should not exceed – 300 words and should use the AABD paper template.
 All abstracts will be published in a book of abstracts.